-Imagine in front of you: the perfect cheeseboard.
+Imagine the perfect cheese board in front of you.
 You spent hours planning all the pairings, visiting your local cheesemonger, and finally, assembling your masterpiece.
 Just one problem: basic flatware just doesn’t cut it—literally.

 Your kitchen knife is too big and unwieldy, and your table knife doesn’t have the oomph to cut through dense parmesan or the finesse to gracefully glide through a soft, creamy blue.
-Thankfully, there’s a feta way.
+Thankfully, there’s a solution.
 Welcome to the world of cheese knives.

 Pronged Cheese Knife

 This multi-purpose cheese knife is a must-have for any cheese lover.
 A typical pronged cheese knife can cut everything ranging from firm, aged cheddar

 .
 It’s not quite strong enough to go toe-to-toe with hard cheeses like parmesan, though, and may be a bit thicker than desirable for soft cheeses.
 It’s the jack-of-all cheese knives but the master of none.
 The pronged tip can be used for serving or just gazing deeply at the cheese of your choice—we won’t judge.